HomeHome Breadcrumb Separator Blog Breadcrumb Separator 10 content marketing challenges and how to overcome them

 It’s vital to take the time to identify the most appropriate channels to reach your target personas, otherwise, you could end up ‘fishing in the wrong pond’ and your target audiences will never get to enjoy your carefully crafted content.

 While many B2B buyers still turn to Google for help during the awareness phase, there are limits to what can be achieved through organic reach alone.
-The smartest content marketers promote their content using paid digital advertising via social media, reputable industry publications and other online platforms to bolster their organic traffic.
+This is especially true now that AI tools are starting to make up a larger proportion of the search journey.
+The smartest content marketers promote their content using paid digital advertising via social media platforms, reputable industry publications and other online platforms to bolster their organic traffic.
 Traditional and digital PR, as well as developing partnerships with social media influencers, will also provide significant support to your content marketing efforts.

-While it may not always be easy to overcome some of these content marketing challenges, with a quarter of executives saying they now regularly commit to consuming five hours of content each week, the effort is more than worth it for any brand or organisation wanting to position itself as a thought leader.
+While it may not always be easy to overcome some of these content marketing challenges, the effort is more than worth it for any brand or organisation wanting to position itself as a thought leader.
 Business leaders are in constant need of insight.
-Make sure that you are prepared, equipped and ready to get your content in front of them first.
+Be prepared, stay equipped, and lead by getting your content in front of them first.

 Sign up to the newsletter